 Pea gravel for the diaphragm must be ASTM D 448 size No. 6 (1/8” to ¼”).
 Use clean bank-run gravel only.
 The pea gravel must be back filled into the trench.
 The gravel should be hand shoveled into the trench when feasible to minimize disturbance of the trench by machinery.
 The gravel needs to be graded to provide a 6-inch drop below the curb openings from the adjacent paved surfaces to direct flow to the bioretention area.

 When stormwater is first directed across lawns, landscaped areas, vegetated filter strips, and then to the pea gravel diaphragm, curbs or stops are not needed to protect the gravel or induce sheet flow.

 Filter Strip component:

 The filter strip component must be located to pick up the runoff after it has flowed across the pea gravel diaphragm.

 The filter strip must be a minimum of 10 feet wide.
-Note this is less than the standalone “vegetated filter strip” practice described elsewhere in Volume 2 Chapter 2.
+Note this is less than the stand-alone “Vegetated Filter Strip” described in this Appendix.

 The filter strip slope must be no more than 2%.
 It must be planted with grasses to stabilize the surface, lag flow, and provide some further physical separation of suspended solids.

 For filter strips where road or parking lot runoff is directed, grasses selected to be planted in the filter strip should be salt tolerant.

 The filter strip component may be part of the bioretention area or rain garden.
+The bottom of rain garden or filtering bioretention area the pea gravel diaphragm with filter strip drains to must be at least 2-feet in elevation above seasonal high groundwater.

+Pea gravel diaphragm combined with a vegetated filter strip specially designed to provide pretreatment for a bioretention area as set forth in the following table.

+Dimensions for Filter Strip Designed Specially to Provide Pretreatment for Bioretention Area

+(Table source: Georgia Stormwater Manual and Claytor and Schuler 1996)